ContextLeak: Auditing Leakage in Private In-Context Learning Methods: Framework

 \subsection{Experimental Settings + Parameters}

-For classification tasks, we utilize the SubJ dataset \cite{pang-subj} and Sarcasm detection \cite{khodak2018large}.
-For generation tasks, we utilize the Samsum \cite{gliwa-etal-2019-samsum} dataset and PFL-DocVQA \cite{tobaben2025neurips2023competitionprivacy}.
-For our experiments, we utilize the together API, with the \texttt{llama3.3-70b} model \cite{grattafiori2024llama3herdmodels} costing 0.88 per 1 million tokens, and \texttt{qwen2.5-72b} \cite{qwen2025qwen25technicalreport} costing 1.20 per million tokens.
-We additionally utilize \texttt{GPT-4.1} as another API-based black-box model using the OpenAI API, specifically so that we do not use thinking models like GPT-5.
-Our experiments are conducted with 20 train samples on the train split over 100 queries, unless specifically specified.
-Additionally, audits in section \ref{sec:privacy_util_tradeoff} and \ref{sec:ablation} used the if-else-explicit user-query and the false-fact canary, and experiments were run over 400 queries.
-Classification utility is measured using accuracy for the particular task.
-Generation task utility is measured with ROUGE-1 \cite{lin-2004-rouge}.
+\paragraph{Models and Datasets.} For classification tasks, we use the SubJ dataset \citep{pang-subj} and the Sarcasm Detection dataset \citep{khodak2018large}.
+For generation tasks, we use the SAMSum dataset \citep{gliwa-etal-2019-samsum} and PFL-DocVQA \citep{tobaben2025neurips2023competitionprivacy}.
+Experiments are conducted through the Together.ai API, using the \texttt{Llama3.3-70b} model \citep{grattafiori2024llama3herdmodels}, which costs 0.88 per 1 million tokens, and \texttt{Qwen2.5-72b} \citep{qwen2025qwen25technicalreport}, which costs 1.20 per 1 million tokens.
+We additionally use \texttt{GPT-4.1} as another API-based black-box model via the OpenAI API, specifically to ensure that we do not use thinking-style models such as GPT-5.

+\paragraph{Baseline Settings For Auditing and Utility.} For our baseline experiments, we adopt a 20-shot setting.
+Our auditing experiments are performed using 20 training samples drawn from the train split.
+Utility is calibrated on the validation split, and final results are reported on the test split.
+Unless otherwise stated, both auditing and utility results are computed using 100 queries.
+The dataset remains fixed for all queries, consistent with standard practice in few-shot learning.
+For auditing, we observe no noticeable difference in performance between the train and test splits.
+As mentioned in \S\ref{sec:privacy_util_tradeoff}, classification utility is evaluated using accuracy for the corresponding task, while utility for open-ended generation tasks is evaluated using ROUGE-1 \citep{lin-2004-rouge}.
+For the DP algorithms (RNM and ESA), we use 10 disjoint subsets, or ensembles, with two samples in each disjoint subset for both auditing and utility.
+ESA utility uses 10 zero-shot candidates for each test example.